Woman discovers she has more than 50 siblings born from same sperm donor

 “I have no idea how many are out there,” said Kianni Arroyo, one of the children born from that donor.
 “I just won’t know the total amount and I might never know.”

 Arroyo grew up as an only child in Orlando.
 She knew her biological father was a sperm donor, but she became more curious about him once she turned 18.
-As of March, she's track down 52 biological siblings, including seven in the same state.
+As of March, she's tracked down 52 biological siblings, including seven in the same state.

 WFTS says Xytex promised to change its own policies after hearing about this case.
 The company had no cap on the number of kids born in the U.S. to a single donor and allowed an additional 40 international families to also use the same donor.